Anujsri/BowlingSystem/README.md

 ## Bowling
- Use OOPs based design to implement Bowling Alley game,the purpose is to get winner of the game.
+Use OOPs based design to implement the Bowling Alley game, the purpose is to get the winner of the game.

 ## Technology Used ##

  Java

 ## Usage ##
-I  am using five classes to desing it
+I  am using five classes to design it

      1. MainClass
      2. Strategies